Ciell25/Ciell25/README.md

 ---

 ### ✨ Fun Facts

-- 🎮 Enjoys playing video games and exploring new tech.
+- 🎮 Enjoy playing video games and exploring new tech.
 - 📚 Always learning new things in tech, especially around **AI** and **Blockchain**.
 - 🌍 Excited to collaborate with global developers and contribute to innovative projects.

 ---